Harmony in Blue and Gold: The Peacock Room dates from 1876-1877. 1

 8: Pennell 1908, op. cit., vol. 1, p.
 204.

 11: See Merrill 1998 [more], p.
 224, referring to the Pennell-Whistler Journal manuscript in the Library of Congress.
-On Whistler's decoration schemes for W. C. Alexander see Bendix 1995 [more], pp. 110-16; Merrill 1998, op. cit., pp. 151-53.
+On Whistler's decorative schemes for W. C. Alexander, see Bendix 1995 [more], pp. 110-16; Merrill 1998, op. cit., pp. 151-53.
 The confusion may also have been caused by the fact that Alexander acquired several drawings of details from the Peacock Room (Designs for staircase for 49 Princes Gate [M.0578] and Peacock designs; (a) feathers on panel; (b) plan of ceiling; (c) feathers on panels; (d) feathers on panels and ceiling coffers [M.0579]).

 13: Quoted in Pennell 1908, op. cit., vol. 1, p.
 205.

 18: Whistler to F. R. Leyland, 31 October 1876, GUW #02575.
 Vasari recounts how Antonio da Correggio 'having received at Parma a payment of sixty crowns in copper coins, and wishing to take them to Correggio to meet some demand, he placed the money on his back and set out to walk on foot but, being smitten by the heat of the sun, which was very great, and drinking water to refresh himself, he was seized by pleurisy, and had to take to his bed in a raging fever, nor did he ever raise his head from it, but finished the course of his life at the age of forty, or thereabout.'
 Vasari 1912 [more], vol. 4, p.
 121. Interestingly, Whistler was at the correct age to appropriate this anecdote.

 19: Merrill 1998, op. cit., pp. 15, 242-43.